 FCT works with the family to determine the timing of closure, using an analytical process that evaluates the changes that have occurred and the family’s ability to use the strategies and independently of external agencies.
 This process does not occur for models of treatment that end services when behaviors have changed due to conformity or compliance to external demands.

 Family Centered Treatment has participated in two major national studies designed to meet the criteria necessary for designation of FCT as an evidence based practice.

 In the first major published study*, Family Centered Treatment services were provided to youth and their families through the Maryland Department of Juvenile Services Non-Residential Community Based Program.
 This is one of the most significant programs to provide a community based alternative for youth who are adjudicated delinquent that has been implemented to date.
 These youth are at risk of secure or locked detention or residential placement.
 An overriding goal is to keep the youth with criminal history in the community and divert the youth from further penetration into the juvenile or adult system and the contract integrated a “no reject / no eject” factor.
 This no reject/no eject factor is significant to Family Centered Treatment and sets it apart from other evidence based models in that FCT does not identify specific selective factors to eliminate from its data.

 Since the program pilot was implemented in 2004, Family Centered Treatment services have been provided to more than 1700 Maryland youth and their families.

 FCT has proven cost saving results for states and funding sources.
-Additionally, FCT as an Evidence Based Model owned by a not-for-profit organization, has demonstrated significant cost saving for providers as well.
+Additionally, FCT has demonstrated significant implementation cost savings for providers as well.